Big Wild Goose Pagoda (Dayanta) and Da Ci'en Temple

 Masterpieces of 5 famed poets (Du Fu, Cen Sen, Gao Shi, Xue Ju and Chu Guangxi) are displaying on the sixth floor.
 They made an appointment to ascend the Big Wild Goose Pagoda, where they drank and enjoyed the scenery, and wrote several classic poems.

-big wild goose pagoda
+Big wild goose pagoda in Xian

 Floor 7